siusie/fragments/README.md

 ## Persistent store
 This micro-service uses two types of backend data models:
-  1. an in-memory database
+  1. an in-memory database, for testing purposes
-  2. an external, permanent storage service
+  2. an external, permanent storage service, for production

 The storage option used is determined at run-time.